Tony Pooley (politician): Later career

 In 2007, while still serving as a councillor, Pooley took up a position as Chief of Staff to the Minister for Ageing and Disability Services, Kristina Keneally.
 He continued as Keneally's chief of staff until December 2009, when she was appointed Premier, at which point he became her Deputy Chief of Staff, serving until Labor lost office in 2011.
 In 2014, Pooley was called before the Independent Commission Against Corruption as a witness to testify regarding doctored cabinet minutes relating to Australian Water Holdings.
 From 2012 to 2013, Polley was Deputy Chief of Staff to federal minister Tony Burke in his capacity as Minister for Sustainability, Environment, Water, Population and Communities.

 Pooley is currently the NSW operations manager of National Disability Services, a private sector disability services organisation.
 A longtime resident of Redfern, he is married to senior public servant Joanna Quilty and has a daughter, Beth.

-In 2021, Pooley was announced as a candidate for the December 2021 Council election for the City of Sydney as part of the 8-member Labor ticket led by Linda Scott.
+In 2021, Pooley was a candidate for the December 2021 Council election for the City of Sydney as part of the 8-member Labor ticket led by Linda Scott.